X-rayLaser/keras-auto-hwr/README.md

 - minimal pre-processing
 - automatic data normalization
 - automatic encoding of text into a sequence of one-hot vectors
-- customizable and extendable pre-processing pipeline
 - built-in model (bidirectional LSTM model trained with CTC loss)
 - train on GPU, predict on CPU
 - saving/resuming training after any epoch
 - interactive demo for testing a trained model live
 - language-agnostic (work in progress)
 - deploy a trained model for use with TensorFlow.js
+- built-in Token Passing decoding algorithm

 # Limitations
 At the time of this writing, there are a few major limitations such as: